romria/csp-maker/README.md

 Content Security Policy (CSP) is a security layer that helps to prevent certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
 This can be achieved by restricting which resources (JavaScript, CSS, Images, etc.) can be loaded on your website.

+This project is made to simplify the process of populating CSP rules for `Content-Security-Policy` response header and `<meta>` tags.

+🔴IMPORTANT❗🔴 : This software is provided without warranty of any kind.
+It is not a ready-to-go protection against possible front-end attacks, and you should completely understand what are you doing before adding this feature to your production website

 ### Prerequisites
 * [Node.js](https://nodejs.org/) v18.16.0 or higher